 If you don’t feel like reading, here is our 90-second video on YouTube.

-Once you defrost the frozen tomatoes, you can:
+Once you thaw the frozen tomato sauce, you can:

-- add any herbs and spices you like: basil, oregano, crushed chili flakes, black pepper – you can be very flexible here!
+- add any herbs and spices you like: basil, oregano, crushed chili flakes, black pepper, olive oil – you can be very flexible here!